rjpcasalino/blog_bt/src/posts/2022-10-30-A-Brief-History-of-Earth-by-Andrew-H-Knoll.md

 Soon we're talking about rocks from space and some even think that life came here from out there riding on a holy comet and boom landing on old Earth.
 This is called "panspermia" and Knoll says he understands that some others enthuse about this idea of seeded life (p.
 72).
 Eiseley also discusses panspermia and seems more inclined on the idea but I think he calls it something else.
 He is far more poetic about it from what I recall.
 This doesn't really solve the origin of life problem, however.
 Just moves it elsewhere.
 This is all very great reading.
 This calls to mind [preformationism](https://en.wikipedia.org/wiki/Preformationism)—Gould has a wonderful essay about this that all should read called "On Heroes and Fools in Science".

 <sub>\* A star is formed when a large amount of gas (mostly hydrogen) starts to collapse in on itself due to gravitational attraction.
 As it contracts the atoms of the gas collide with each other more and more frequently and at greater and greater speeds—the gas heats up.
 Eventually, the gas will be so hot that when the hydrogen atoms collide they no longer bounce off each other, but instead coalesce to form helium.
 The heat released in this reaction, which is like a controlled hydrogen bomb explosion is what makes the star shine.  </sub>

+### TODO

+> God does not play dice

+> Small bit more on quantum mechanics and key players

+> Clearly more on Knoll since this post is suppose to be about his book but maybe it's come become more than that?